 If you have no idea who your old pension provider was, then you can still hunt down old pension pots.

-You just need to enter the name of a former employer and the service will search to see if you are registered with any pension schemes and provide contact details you need to go about claiming your cash.
+You just need to enter the name of a former employer and the service will search to see if you are registered with any pension schemes and provide contact details that you will need to go about claiming your cash.

 Contact old employers

 If the Pension Tracing Service doesn’t uncover anything and you are convinced you had a pension with a previous job, contact your old employer.

 Give them the details of when you were employed for them and your National Insurance number and ask if they could check their records to see if you had a pension.